What is Progressive Enhancement and why is it

 an autonomous car would be!)

-This section of the guidelines states that all navigation on your
+This section of the guidelines states that:

 web site/application (e.g. menus, links to the various parts of your